Guillaume Dode de la Brunerie: The Restoration

 Recalled to France upon the accession of the House of Bourbon to the throne of France, he was made a member of the commission responsible for making decisions on request concerning the service records of émigrés.
 In August, he was promoted to lieutenant-general.
 When Napoléon returned from Elba, Dode de la Brunerie served as commandant of engineers under the Bourbon army opposing the emperor.
 Napoleon wanted to confirm him in his positions but Dode de la Brunerie refused to be employed during the Hundred Days as he had given his oath of loyalty to Louis XVIII.

 In 1816, Dode de la Brunerie was made one of four Inspector-Generals of the engineers.
 He served on various committees during the next five years.
 In 1823 Bourbon France decided to intervene in Spain and Dode de la Brunerie was made commandant of engineers of the French army in Spain.
-In Spain he served in the siege of Cadiz and at the Battle of Trocadero.
+In Spain he served in the siege of Cádiz and at the Battle of Trocadero.
 In 1825 Dode de la Brunerie was made Viscount of Martignac by letters patent.
 In 1828 he became a member of the Superior War Council and in 1830 he again was made inspector-general of engineers.

 July monarchy and latter years

-When the July Revolution broke out and Charles X abdicated, the new king Louis-Philippe retained Dode de la Brunerie in all his functions.
+When the July Revolution broke out and Charles X abdicated, the new king Louis Philippe I retained Dode de la Brunerie in all his functions.
 In 1837, he was made inspector of the École Polytechnique and in 1840 he became president of the Committee of Fortifications.
 In 1841 he was put in charge of the building of the fortifications of Paris by the minister of war Soult.
 The construction of the Parisian fortification took seven years to complete and cost approximately 140 million francs and gave Dode de la Brunerie the nickname of being the Vauban of Modern Times.
 On September 17, 1847, both Reille and Dode de la Brunerie were made Marshals of France, with Dode being the first engineer so honored since the great Vauban.

 When the Revolution of 1848 erupted, Dode de la Brunerie decided to retire to private life.

 Dode de la Brunerie died February 28, 1851, in Paris.
 He is buried at Père Lachaise Cemetery.
 His name is mentioned on the Arc de Triomphe.